ouasamine/decode-morse/README.md

 ### Prerequisites

-  - A web browser _(Chrome, Mozilla, Edge...)_.
-  - A packet manager _(In the following instruction npm will be used, you can choose any packet manager you like)_
+- Ruby

 ### Setup

-1. Clone this project on your local machine using the following command on your Git Bash: `git clone https://github.com/ouasamine/air-quality`
+1. Clone this project on your local machine using the following command on your Git Bash: `git clone https://github.com/ouasamine/decode-morse`

-2. Browse to project directory `cd air-quality`
+2. Browse to project directory `cd decode-morse`

-3. Run `npm install` To install project dependencies _(a packet manager is required)_.
+### Available Scripts

+In the project directory, you can run:

+- `ruby morse.rb`

+  Runs the app on your bash

 ## Author